JenteVM/JVM-Authorization-Tool/README.md

   * allows you to authenticate a user with username and password (token is generated upon succesfull log in), this needs to be done with a post request

 ## Notice:
 I have made use of AI to go to the module base I have now.
 It is AI assisted coding.
 It is all tested and should not cause issues but I did want to bring this to your attention for if you find it important.
+The frontend used for the Public Test however was fully made by AI as its only purpose was and still is for testing.

 ## Public Test
 The frontend is available for testing at https://jvm-authorization-tool.vercel.app/, it ofcourse has some flaws, please do not mind those.
-The backend (for as far as is allowed) is visible at https://auth.jvm.hackclub.app/api/registry/ (it does not have an index).
+The backend (for as far as is allowed) is visible at https://auth.jvm.hackclub.app/api/registry/ (it does not have an index). <br><br>
+The base user login info is as follows: Username: "DemoUser101", Email: "DemoEmail@jvm.place", Password: "1234" <br>
+~~The current database id is: ...~~ Unfortunatly the Pubic Test is not up and running at this moment <br><br>
-* The base user login info is as follows: Username: "DemoUser101", Email: "DemoEmail@jvm.place", Password: "1234" Please do not try and use this for anything else than to create your own database or to test.
-I do not want any changes made to this user, other users are fine, but changing this user would make the experience non-existent for others wanting to test it out.
+I ask of you to not try and use this for anything else than to create your own database or to test.
+I do not want any changes made to this user, other users are fine, but changing this user would make the experience non-existent for others wanting to test it out which I would not want to happen.